In the News

 Many of the cases we handle here at our firm involve the failure of emergency room staff and physicians to act promptly to diagnose or treat life-threatening conditions in emergency departments.
-Some of the conditions we see incorrectly diagnosed and/or treated include, stroke, heart attack, aortic dissection, pulmonary embolism, life-threatening infections and abdominal catastrophes.
+Some of the conditions we see incorrectly diagnosed and/or mistreated include: stroke, heart attack, aortic dissection, pulmonary embolism, life-threatening infections, and abdominal catastrophes.

 Yesterday, MSNBC (12/10, Johnson, Potts) reported, "The nation's emergency care system is 'a ticking time bomb,' with demand far outstripping the capacity of hospital emergency departments already crippled by a widespread shortage of doctors and nurses, according to a national report on the state of emergency medicine.
 The annual report card by the American College of Emergency Physicians gave the nation a D- grade for Americans' access to emergency care, saying the emergency care system was "fraught with significant challenges and under more stress than ever before."

 Patients who present to hospitals in the midst of an emergency illness place their life in the hands of persons who they have a right to assume are competent and able.
 Our job as medical malpractice attorneys is to get compensation for persons injured when emergency department staff make preventable mistakes.
 We investigate how and by whom departments were staffed at the time of an incident as well as the training and background of staff.
 We use expert physicians and nurses to define the standard of care owed patients presenting to an emergency department with the symptom complex demonstrated by our client.